 Lunch:

 - Ajax Tavern – Located at the base of Aspen Mountain, you’ll get a front-row view of the gondola.
-If you’re going in the summer, grab a seat on the patio and get the wagyu double cheeseburger with truffle fries.
+If you’re going in the summer, grab a seat on the patio and get the Wagyu double cheeseburger with truffle fries.
 My favorite burger in town.
-And get the cauliflower gratin to start… you can thank me later.
+Their shishito peppers and steak sandwich are also a great option too!
+And get the cauliflower gratin to start… you can thank me later!

 - Clark’s Oyster Bar – From Austin, TX!
 There’s now a reason to eat seafood in the mountains!
+They have one of my favorite BLTs and Chicken Pillards!
 Their crudo plate is a great starter along with some fresh oysters.
 Really can’t go wrong with their menu ~ and don’t skip out on their french fries!
 Probably have one of my favorite Aperol Spritzes!

 - White House Tavern – From the same group that bought your Hillstone’s (Houston’s), there always seems to be a line here because the space is small and the food is so good.
 The dip duo and deviled eggs are great starters and the chicken kale salad is what I always find myself getting, but their fried chicken sandwich is pretty unreal, too!